 — Samantha Clark, 6th grade teacher

-Read this case study by the Aspen Institute to learn more about how Capital City integrates social and emotional learning into our curriculum to prepare students for life.
+Read this case study by the Aspen Institute and this article in The Hechinger Report to learn more about how Capital City integrates social and emotional learning into our curriculum to prepare students for life.

 At Capital City, we believe the social curriculum is just as important as the academic curriculum and in many ways makes the academic curriculum possible.
 Through our EL Education model, the two are deeply connected and intertwined.
 Students learn and deepen their social skills while engaged in collaborative learning projects.